CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 - Peer-to-peer asset trading with algorithmic order matching (XCP, other assets)
 - Custom asset creation
 - Betting
-- Broadcasting data to the BTC Blockchain
+- Broadcasting data on the Bitcoin Blockchain

 Where can I access it?
 --------------------------